-Datasonde units were also placed in Smithland and JT Myers pools.
-These devices only remained in place during the summer when critical conditions typically occur (June-October).
+Datasonde units were also placed in the Smithland and JT Myers pools of the Ohio River.
+These devices only remained in place during summer months when critical conditions typically occur (June-October).
 These units were calibrated in the field every other week at each sampling event when water grab samples were collected.

 Nutrient and flow data were used to calculate total annual loads for total nitrogen and total phosphorous for the Wabash and the Ohio immediately upstream of the Wabash.
-Flow data was obtained from the USGS gauging station located at Mt.
-Carmel, Illinois (United States Geological Survey n.d.).
+Flow data was obtained from the USGS gauging station located at New Harmony, IN (United States Geological Survey n.d.).
 Chlorophyll, algae, BOD, and TSS water quality data were used to determine the impact of the Wabash on low DO levels in Smithland.